Leikoe/portfolio/_posts/about.md

 ## Education

-Léo Paillé will graduate from the Computer Science IUT of Bordeaux, France in 2024, with a Bachelor in Computer Science.
+I will graduate from the Computer Science IUT of Bordeaux, France in 2024, with a Bachelor in Computer Science.